tomerraviv95/higher-mid-bands-localization/README.md

 Then install the environment, follow the installation setup below.

 At last, open PyCharm in the root directory.
-You may run either the trainers or one of the plotters.
+You may run either the main or one of the plotters.

-This code was simulated with GeForce RTX 3060 with CUDA 12.

 ## Environment Installation